elusivecodes/fQuery/README.md

 **Find By Class**

-Find all elements with a specific class.
+Find all nodes with a specific class.

 - `className` is a string indicating the class name to search for.
-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection*, *ShadowRoot*, *Document* or an array of elements, and will default to the *Document* context.
+- `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *HTMLCollection* or an array of nodes, and will default to the *Document* context.

 ```javascript
 const elements = dom.findByClass(className, nodes);